bootdotdev/blog/content/javascript/javascript-vs-java.md

   - /img/java-vs-javascript.webp
 ---

 The naming of Java and JavaScript confuses many new programmers.
 They sound so similar, so one might think they have the same use-cases, similar properties, or maybe the same company created both languages.
 None of those assumptions are true!
-JavaScript is primarily used as a front-end in-the-browser language, like how we use it for [Qvault's courses](https://qvault.io/).
+JavaScript is primarily used as a front-end in-the-browser language, like how we use it for [boot.dev's courses](https://boot.dev/).
 Java has been used for everything from games, to desktop apps, to backend APIs.
 Let's go over the differences between JavaScript vs Java in this quick read.

 ## Java - Brief History